dorfman2/SeattleMakersPrinterProfiles/README.md

 This is a bundle of all of the profiles, if you're looking to play with all of them, import these.

+### Individual Printers

+The folder "Printers" has individual profiles of our printers if you don't want all of the presets for them.

 ### PrusaSlicer

 Download here: [https://www.prusa3d.com/prusaslicer/](https://www.prusa3d.com/prusaslicer/)

 Documentation for getting started: [https://help.prusa3d.com/en/article/first-print-with-prusaslicer_1753](https://help.prusa3d.com/en/article/first-print-with-prusaslicer_1753)